JoergM/graphite-api/README.md

 # graphite-api

-A Library to access Graphite-Data from Clojure.
+A Library to access Graphite data from Clojure.
 Not yet usable.

 ## Usage